Student Debt Is the Not-So-Fun Part of Graduating

 National Student Debt

 According to the National Association of Realtors, more than 80 percent of people ages 22 to 35, who have student debt and haven’t bought a house yet, blame their educational loans.
-In 2014, the average student loan debt estimates around $33,000.
+In 2014, the average student loan debt was estimated at around $33,000.
 If not handled 6 months after graduation, your debt starts to accrue interest.
-Moreover, with most first job incomes, it can take anywhere from 5-12 years to pay back debt.
+Moreover, with most first-job incomes, it can take anywhere from 5-12 years to pay back debt.
 It is this growing disparity between the debt-to-income ratio that prevents many college graduates from purchasing a home.
-At least one/fifth of people with student debt are denied a home loan due to debt-to-income ratio.
+At least one/fifth of people with student debt are denied a home loan due to the debt-to-income ratio.

 Student Debt and Credit Score